plguillou/GradCAM-on-DeepFake-faces-in-videos/README.md

 The folder is composed of a folder containing the models used (like the *MesoInception_DF*), and three python files.

 The file *classifiers.py* has not been modified in any way and comes from the [GitHub (DariusAf/MesoNet)](https://github.com/DariusAf/MesoNet) of [this paper](https://arxiv.org/abs/1809.00888).
 It contains the necessary architectures to load the models of the paper.

-The file *gradcam.py* comes from the [GitHub cabjr/tf2cam](https://github.com/cabjr/tf2cam) and has been modified in parts to fit the problem.
-It is here that we explore the gradient of the model to generate the heatmap representing the area of of interest of the neural network.
+The file *gradcam.py* comes from the [GitHub cabjr/tf2cam](https://github.com/cabjr/tf2cam) and has been modified in some parts to fit the problem.
+It is here that we explore the gradient of the model to generate the heatmap representing the area of interest of the neural network.

 The *main.py* file is the main file that must be launched to run everything.
 We coded it ourselves, except for some lines borrowed from [Adrian Rosebrock's pyimagesearch.com site](https://pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) for the face detection.

-The file also contains two videos from the [2020 Kaggle Deepfake Detection Challenge dataset](https://www.kaggle.com/competitions/deepfake-detection-challenge/data) and their two analyzed versions after being processed.
+The folder also contains two videos (gif format) from the [2020 Kaggle Deepfake Detection Challenge dataset](https://www.kaggle.com/competitions/deepfake-detection-challenge/data) and their two analyzed versions after being processed.

 ## Python libraries